cosmonought/AiB-ATONE-Delegation-Program/README.md

 - For the purpose of distribution of voting power, Validators with more than 3% voting power from the total delegated stake of the AtomOne chain.

-- Validators not actively participating in future AtomOne testnets
+- Validators not actively participating in future AtomOne testnets.

 - Restricted Persons: